David-Lor/python-qqddm/README.md

-# QQ's "Different Dimension Me" Animify Python library
+# QQ's "Different Dimension Me" Animefier Python library

 Python wrapper for QQ's "Different Dimension Me" AI, that applies an anime-theme to any given picture.